mavlink/rfcs/text/0020-dispersion-payload.md

 For those not familiar with aerial application in Agriculture, I strongly recommend using the [Aerial Applicator's Manual](https://www.epa.gov/system/files/documents/2023-11/national-aerial-applicator-manual-2014.pdf).
 Specifically Chapter 4.

 I used the [MAVLink Gimbal Protocol](https://mavlink.io/en/services/gimbal_v2.html) as my template.
-I must admit that I do not like the concept of splitting the manager and device.
-I think it over complicates but I still followed the pattern since there is context I am likely missing.
+I must admit, I do not like the concept of splitting the manager and device.
+I think it over complicates the protocol but I still followed the pattern since there is context I am likely missing.
 In this PR you will see a proposal that is the device only, but adding on the manager layer is pretty trivial.
 That being said, I would like to see strong justification for the addition of a manager before I will agree to add it in during the implementation.

 ### Test Cases